apple/foundationdb/design/idempotency_ids.md

 FDBFuture* fdb_database_commit_result(FDBDatabase* db, uint8_t const* idempotency_id, int idempotency_id_length, int64_t read_snapshot)
 ```

-The implementation would first commit a transaction that conflicts with any transaction with the same idempotency id (recall that the idempotency id is added to the conflict ranges), to ensure that none are in flight.
+The implementation will commit a dummy transaction that conflicts with transactions that have this idempotency_id.
+(Recall that idempotency_id is added to the conflict ranges, so any transaction with the same idempotency id conflict with the dummy transaction.)
+This ensures that no transactions with this idempotency_id are in flight.

 The implementation would then search storage servers for the idempotency id to determine the commit result.
 The range of keys that need to be read is bounded by the range of possible commit versions for a transaction with `read_snapshot`.